Peter-Fy/Reason4Rec/README.md

 ## Introduction

 - We formulate the *Deliberative Recommendation* task, which pursues LLMs conducting reasoning before making prediction by learning from verbalized user feedback.
-- We propose a *Deliberative User Preference Alignment* framework (DeliRec), which achieves the reasoning process with step-wise experts associated with specifically designed training strategies.
+- We propose a *Reasoning-powered Recommender* framework (Reason4Rec) for deliberative user preference alignment, which achieves the reasoning process with step-wise experts associated with specifically designed training strategies.
-- We conduct extensive experiments on three datasets, validating the effectiveness and rationality of the proposed DeliRec framework, showing the potential of slow thinking in recommendation.
+- We conduct extensive experiments on three datasets, validating the effectiveness and rationality of the proposed Reason4Rec framework, showing the potential of slow thinking in recommendation.

 <div align="center">
     <img src=".\figs\teaser.png" alt="teaser" width="600px" />